Skip to main content

 Every provider file should have a #[cfg(test)] module.
 At minimum, test:

-2. execute() returns None when the required tool/file is absent
+2. source.execute() returns empty SourceResult when the required tool/file is absent

-3. execute() returns the expected fields when given a valid fixture
+3. source.execute() returns the expected fields when given a valid fixture

 Using tempdir

-For providers that read files, use tempfile::tempdir() to create a controlled environment:
+For sources that read files, use tempfile::tempdir() to create a controlled environment:

 #[test]